 EVI – Energy Volatility Index

-Market price volatility is one of the key drivers of the price for fixed and flexible price supply contracts and energy trading.
-Therefore, volatility should be a key input for commercial and risk management decisions of energy buyers and energy traders.
-With the right information and resources, historic volatility is relatively easy to calculate, Energy Solutions believes that there is real value in publishing a clear and objective energy volatility index.
+Market price volatility is one of the main drivers of the price for fixed and flexible price supply contracts and energy trading.
+Therefore, volatility should be a key input for financial and risk management decisions of energy buyers and energy traders.
+With the right information and resources, historical volatility is relatively easy to calculate; Energy Solutions believes that there is real value in publishing a transparent and objective energy volatility index.

 For Facilities / Procurement Managers

-As well as being useful for those actively trading energy, EVI is also useful for facilities / procurement managers.
-With suppliers commonly offering contracts up to 12 months ahead of the start date, there are more than 200 working days on a contract could be signed.
+As well as being useful for those actively trading energy, EVI is also helpful for facilities/procurement managers.
+With suppliers commonly offering contracts up to 12 months ahead of the start date, there are more than 200 working days on an agreement could be signed.
 However, which day is best?
 Without being able to see into the future, that is impossible to know, but there are some things we can do to help.
-If the markets are highly volatile, suppliers are taking a greater risk offering a fixed price, and so charge a significant risk premium.
-If markets appear stable, then the perceived risk is reduced, and so the risk premium is smaller.
+If the markets are highly volatile, suppliers are taking a more significant risk offering a fixed price, and so charge a considerable risk premium.
+If markets appear stable, then the perceived threat is reduced, and so the risk premium is smaller.

 How can a facilities manager who doesn’t have access to the live wholesale market, or daily pricing data measure the volatility on a day and compare it to the previous weeks and months?